AnryYang/anryyang.github.io/_pages/about.md

 Research Interests
 ======
+- Databases and data management
-- Data management and analytics
+  - graph queries and algorithms
-  - similarity search in graph data
+  - similarity search
-- Graph mining and learning
+- Data mining and machine learning
+  - community detection/graph clustering
-  - community detection and network embedding
+  - network embedding and graph neural networks

 I welcome enquiries on potential collaborations on interesting topics.
 Note that, in the papers, every coauthor needs to make substantial contributions to qualify him/her for authorship and the order of authors in the byline reflects the magnitude of contribution.